-In the current robotic system the computational power for information processing is distributed into basically two, respective three, layers.
-The lowest, third layer of computation is performed within the 21 servo motors.
-Each servo motor is equipped with some "intelligence" consisting of adjustable controllers for the joint's position and velocity which operate at a constant rate of about 1 ms (estimate).
-The motors are also able to monitor their operational environment, e.g. temperature of the motor as well as voltage of the power supply, thus allowing autonomous emergency shutdown in case of overheating motors or discharged batteries.
+In the current robotic system the computational power for information processing is distributed into three layers.
+The lowest layer of computation is performed in each of the 21 servo motors.
+Every servo motor is equipped with a microcontroller for position and velocity control with online adjustable parameters.
+The motors are also able to monitor their operational environment, e.g. temperature of the motor, thus allowing autonomous emergency shutdown in case of overheating.
 Further hard real-time tasks like motion generation and stability control are executed on a microcontroller board (reflex layer).
 High level control like vision, world modeling, behavior control and team coordination is executed on a standard embedded PC board (cognitive layer).
-Both parts of the control software communicate by a serial connection.
+All three layers of the control software communicate by a serial connection (Fig. 1 middle right).

-The development process for the software is supported by several tools including a graphical user interface (GUI) and a real-time simulation of the robots which can be used to transparently replace a real robot for software-in-the-loop (SIL) tests of the software.
+The development process of the software is supported by several technologies and tools developed by the team.
+These include a graphical user interface (GUI) and a real-time simulator of the robots which can be used to transparently replace a real robot for software-in-the-loop (SIL) tests of software modules.